10 Must Have Boat Gadgets for Sailing and Travel 2017

 Water-to-Go bottles cannot be used for salt water though, so no filling up from the sea!
 And according to their website, you shouldn’t use them for drinking urine either, just in case you were considering it.

 Our Water-to-Go bottles are a must have boat accessory and travel companion.
 No more plastic bottles and we save money too!
-Highly recommended.
+Highly recommended and one of our best sailing gadgets.

 Water-to-Go Discount code